weavy-labs/weavy-kendoreact-messenger/README.md

 For example; `let username = "oliver";`

-By doing this you can add the chat to your app and sign in with different users, etc.
+By doing this you can automatically sign in with different users for demo purposes, for example, if you decide to repurpose this code to work with your existing app, etc.

 > NOTE: This is **only** for demonstration purposes and lets you easily play around with the Chat API.